HEYDARBEK/Weighbridge-Automation---Vehicle-Type-Recognition-System/readme.md

 This project is an AI-powered system developed to automatically detect vehicles arriving at a weighbridge using camera images.

-The system is designed to identify the following vehicle types:
+The system identifies five classes:

-- Trucks / Semi-trailer Trucks
+- Tractor
-- Trucks
+- Semi-trailer Truck
-- Tractors
+- Light Truck / Pickup Truck
-- Light Trucks / Pickup Trucks
+- Truck
 - Empty

 The main goal of the system is to automate parts of the weighing process and enable automatic operations such as vehicle classification and type-based processing.